hashicorp/terraform-provider-google/website/docs/r/cloudbuildv2_connection.html.markdown

   (Required)
   Required.
 A GitLab personal access token with the `api` scope access.

+* `host_uri` -
+  (Optional)
+  The URI of the GitLab Enterprise host this connection is for.
+If not specified, the default value is https://gitlab.com.

 * `read_authorizer_credential` -
   (Required)
   Required.
 A GitLab personal access token with the minimum `read_api` scope access.

-* `webhook_secret_secret_version` -
-  (Required)
-  Required.
-Immutable.
-SecretManager resource containing the webhook secret of a GitLab Enterprise project, formatted as `projects/*/secrets/*/versions/*`.

-* `host_uri` -
+* `server_version` -
-  (Optional)
-  The URI of the GitLab Enterprise host this connection is for.
-If not specified, the default value is https://gitlab.com.
+  Output only.
+Version of the GitLab Enterprise server running on the `host_uri`.

 * `service_directory_config` -
   (Optional)